Speech - Language Pathologists

 Phone: 202-232-3579

-As a rule, the SRCLP Clinics accept preschool children who have difficulty speaking or understanding the spoken word or school-age children who have difficulty learning to read.
-Some centers also offer literacy training for adults.
+SRCLP Clinics accept preschool children who have difficulty speaking or understanding the spoken word or school-age children who have difficulty learning to read.

 Rockville, MD 20850-3289